Who uses CNC to convert composite panels?

 The professions and trades involved in façade cladding are many, and this article addresses those who more closely work with the materials and components that will form the building shell.
-Starting with those who work in the composite panel distribution chain, spanning facade builders and sheet metal workers, but also window and door fitters who complete the façade with frames and windows.
+Starting with those who work in the composite panel distribution chain, spanning facade builders and sheet metal workers, but also in the different Industrial sectors, Visual Communication or Transport Industry.

 Which composite materials do they primarily process?

-These are the professionals directly involved in the conversion of façade panels, in Architectural projects, in Industrial and Visual Communication sector or in Transport Industry.
+These are the professionals directly involved in the conversion of panels, in Architectural projects, in Industrial and Visual Communication sector or in Transport Industry.